 ‘I grew up wearing sneakers, so I’ve always worn them and always had them,’ says Yasnaya Peña (@_yasnaya) a Senior Customer Service Manager at Stadium Goods.
 ‘The first pair of sneakers that I can remember having and being so happy about were my 2008 Carmine 6s.
 I got them in middle school and they were my absolute favourite shoe.
 They released again not too long ago and I’m really excited to have them back in my collection.’

 ‘My mum gave me a watch when I was much younger and it was fancy to me at the time because I’d never had one before.
 It was a small-face gold Invicta watch and after she gave it to me, I’d never take it off.
 I like watches that can be versatile, something I can wear to dinner but also something I can wear to go out shopping or run errands.
 Versatility is key.’

 ‘I’ve only discovered fine watches in the past few years after seeing many of my professional friends talking about them, but I consider both sneakers and watches to be fashion accessories.
-Both the Travis Scott Nike Air Force 1 and the MAD Paris customized Patek Philippe Nautilus are both classic and timeless, I personally like how they share a similar primary color.’
+Both the Travis Scott Nike Air Force 1 and the MAD Paris customised Patek Philippe Nautilus are both classic and timeless, I personally like how they share a similar primary colour.’

 ‘I like accessories that relate to each other in some way, colour is one of the easier ways to style them together.
 What was once an unliked palette of muted brown tones, is now one of the trendiest thanks to Travis Scott.
 He applied that theme perfectly to the classic Air Force 1 and created a great looking remix.
 MAD Paris does amazing customisation work, I really like how they’ve turned the Nautilus dark and muted but still classy.’